interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 decreaseTokens
 --------------

 If a redeem request is not fulfilled, the amount of tokens assigned to the ``toBeRedeemedTokens`` must be removed.
+Also, we consider the tokens lost at this point and hence remove the ``issuedTokens`` from this vault and punish the vault for not redeeming the tokens.

 Specification
 .............